-STUDENT RESPONSIBILITIES FOR THE ACTIVITY

-Exploring: Active exploration | Building: Demonstrating understanding | Integrating: connecting & combining strategies to achieve results

-ACTIVITY DESCRIPTION RATING Exploring Building Integrating Set up on the day of the activity.
-The activity was developmentally appropriate to the center the children. & age of Interaction with the children was appropriate (i.e., eye con- amount and type of communication, vocabulary, etc.) tact, The student showed responsiveness and sensitivity to the i needs of the children. ndividual Appropriate limits were set and maintained.
+Student Name: Activity: Palomar Professor & Class: STUDENT RESPONSIBILITIES FOR THE ACTIVITY Exploring: Active exploration Building: Demonstrating understanding Integrating: connecting & combining strategies to achieve results ACTIVITY DESCRIPTION RATING Exploring Building Integrating Set up on the day of the activity.
+The activity was developmentally appropriate to the center & age of the children.
+Interaction with the children was appropriate (i.e., eye contact, amount and type of communication, vocabulary, etc.) The student showed responsiveness and sensitivity to the individual needs of the children.
+Appropriate limits were set and maintained.
 The student demonstrated creative effort.
 Clean-up was planned and carried through effectively.
 Overall evaluation of the activity and presentation.

-COMMENTS:

-Please list ways you felt the activity went well:

-Please list suggestions for the student to help with future lesson plans/interactions with children:
+COMMENTS: Please list ways you felt the activity went well: Please list suggestions for the student to help with future lesson plans/interactions with children: Additional comments: Wet Signature of Supervising Teacher: Supervising Teacher (printed name): Phone or email:

-Additional comments:

-Wet Signature of Supervising Teacher:

-Supervising Teacher (printed name):

-Phone or email: